Soccer-Vietnam league restarts with packed crowds as coronavirus risk abates

 The stadium in Nam Dinh was close to its 30,000 capacity on Friday as the home side lost 2-1 to visitors Viettel in one of three openings V. League matches, where spectators stood shoulder-to-shoulder with few face masks to be seen.
-Hand sanitizers were available as stewards performed temperature checks on fans, who were asked to wear masks as they entered.
+Hand sanitizer was available as stewards performed temperature checks on fans, who were asked to wear masks as they entered.

 "If we were scared of the virus we wouldn't have come," said Viettel fan Dinh Van Tam.
 "The measures taken to fight the virus were good to keep our health safe, that's why everybody is having fun."